Chia Pudding Parfait With Raspberry Compote

-This parfait is perfect for breakfast/brunch and even as dessert.
-You can easily play around with the toppings and get creative decorating them with different berries & nuts.
+This festive Chia pudding parfait is perfect for breakfast, brunch and even as a healthy dessert.
+You can easily play around with the toppings and get creative decorating them with different fruits & nuts.

-Known for their health benefits, chia seeds are rich in nourishing essential fatty acids, high in natural plant fibre, plant protein and minerals, such as calcium, phosphorus and manganese.
-The nutrition qualities of chia seeds translate into numerous health benefits including boosting energy, stabilising blood sugar levels, improving digestion, lowering cholesterol and promoting overall heart health, all while also nourishing our beauty bits – our hair, skin & nails.
+Known for their health benefits, chia seeds are rich in essential fatty acids (especially omega 3’s), high in natural plant fibre, and a good source of plant protein and minerals, such as calcium, phosphorus and manganese.
+They’re absolutely amazing for the digestive system, help boost energy levels, stabilise blood sugar levels, all while also nourishing our beauty bits – our hair, skin & nails.

 If you’re not a fan of straight up chia pudding, I dare you to try this version which calls for a little added yogurt.
 Adding the yogurt completely changes the texture of chia pudding, making it creamier and less gooey in consistency.
-If you’re dairy free, plain coconut yogurt is a great alternative.
-It is naturally sweetened with a raspberry compote, which is a simple mix of raspberries, freshly squeezed orange juice, balsamic vinegar and chia seeds.
-The chia seeds added into the compote help absorb some of the moisture, giving it a nice thick consistency.
+If you’re dairy free, coconut yogurt is a great alternative.
+It is naturally sweetened with a raspberry compote, which is a simple mix of raspberries, freshly squeezed orange juice, and more chia seeds, which helps it thicken up nicely, giving it a nice thick consistency.

 - 2 tbsp chia seeds

-- Place raspberries, orange juice, vanilla, salt salt balsamic vinegar in a pan and bring to a boil.
+- Place raspberries, orange juice (or water), vanilla, in a pan and bring to a gentle boil.

-- Reduce to medium heat and let the sauce simmer for 20-25 minutes, allowing some of the liquid to evaporate
+- Reduce to medium and let it simmer for 20-25 minutes, allowing some of the liquid to evaporate

 - Remove from heat and transfer to a glass bowl or jar.
 Add chia seeds and stir gently until mixture starts to thicken up.
-Leave to cool for 10-15 mins.
+Leave to cool in the fridge for 10-15 mins.

-- In a separate bowl combine chia seeds and coconut/almond milk.
+- In a bowl combine chia seeds, sweetener of your choice, and plant milk.
 Stir with a spoon until the mixture starts to thicken up.
-Leave for 10-15 mins until it gets a pudding like consistency (alternatively you can leave it overnight).
+Leave for 20-25 mins (or overnight) until it thickens up to a pudding-like consistency.